 Once you’ve found your garden mentor or mentors, record their contact information in your Garden Planner.
 Keeping their contact details on hand will allow you to ask a quick question when the need arises.
 You’ll likely have questions for your mentor throughout the season…from the planning process, to planting, to harvesting, and then preserving.

 Keeping all your garden info in one place will save you a great deal of time!
-If you don’t already have your free copy of the my planner, sign up here to get your free copy.
+If you don’t already have your free copy of my free planner, get your free copy here.